LIMJIALIANG/CST435_Assignment_1/ARCHITECTURE.md

 - **gRPC:** Best for modern microservices
 - **XML-RPC:** Good for simple, compatible systems
 - **MPI:** Optimal for HPC and scientific computing
-- **Request-Reply**: Best for high-performance messaging and real-time systems